 Most importantly, boat insurance will provide coverage in case you injure someone or cause damage to another person’s property or boat.
 Known as liability coverage, this will save you financially should any of these events occur.

 What Documentation Do I Need?

-In Alberta, you need a Pleasure Craft Operator Card, a boating license that certifies you as a qualified boat operator.
-It’s required regardless of age, size of boat or engine horsepower, and is mandated by law in Canada.
-If you’re operating a watercraft without one you could face a $250 fine.
+First of all, in Alberta, you need a Pleasure Craft Operator Card, a boating license that certifies you as a qualified boat operator.
+This license is required regardless of age, the size of your boat, or engine horsepower.
+This license is also mandated by law in Canada.
+If you are operating a watercraft without one you could face a fine of $250.

-There is different insurance for different sized watercraft.
-Boats are considered to be 26 feet and smaller, and yachts are 27 feet and larger.
-Generally speaking yacht coverage is broader and more specialized because larger boats travel further and have more unique exposures.
+When it comes to insurance, there are different insurance policies for different-sized watercraft.
+Boats are considered to be 26 feet and smaller while yachts are 27 feet and larger.
+Generally speaking, yacht coverage is broader and more specialized because larger boats travel further and have more unique exposures.

 Do I NEED Boat Insurance?

 Transport Canada’s Boating Laws and Regulations BOATsmart! website notes that:

 “You are not legally required to insure your boat, however, it is highly encouraged.
 Your homeowner’s insurance will not sufficiently protect your investment.
 Good recreational boat insurance will cover damage to your boat as well as the liability of others (should you happen to be involved in a collision).”

 There are a number of reasons why you need separate boat insurance: